 The new Scholars participate in orientation activities during the Spring semester, attend an intensive week-long session of the Global Citizenship Program at the Salzburg Global Seminar in early June, and spend the following academic year working with other SJSU Salzburg Scholars and SJSU Salzburg Fellows on a variety of individual and group Projects to promote global citizenship, positively affect the University as a whole, and strengthen their own abilities to live and work in a complex interconnected world.

-We have selected 108 SJSU Salzburg Scholars since the Program began in 2006 — 12 Scholars in 2007, 12 Scholars in 2008, 17 Scholars in 2009, 16 Scholars in 2010, 15 Scholars in 2011, 18 Scholars in 2012, and 18 Scholars in 2013.
+This brings the total of SJSU Salzburg Scholars to 122 since the Program began in 2006 — 12 Scholars in 2007, 12 Scholars in 2008, 17 Scholars in 2009, 16 Scholars in 2010, 15 Scholars in 2011, 18 Scholars in 2012, 18 Scholars in 2013, and 14 Scholars in 2014.
 In addition, there has been one other Salzburg Scholar who attended an ISP session in 2005 as part of her work as an SJSU McNair Scholar and several SJSU students who have been selected to serve as Salzburg Interns at the Salzburg Global Seminar.